awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-edge-permissions.md

   For more information about CloudWatch Logs, see [CloudWatch Metrics and CloudWatch Logs for Lambda Functions](lambda-cloudwatch-metrics-logging.md)\.
 + If your Lambda function code accesses other AWS resources, such as reading an object from an S3 bucket, the execution role needs permission to perform that operation\.

-## Service\-Linked Role for Lambda@Edge<a name="using-service-linked-roles"></a>
+## Service\-Linked Roles for Lambda@Edge<a name="using-service-linked-roles"></a>

-Lambda@Edge uses an AWS Identity and Access Management \(IAM\)[ service\-linked role](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html#iam-term-service-linked-role)\.
+Lambda@Edge uses AWS Identity and Access Management \(IAM\)[ service\-linked roles](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html#iam-term-service-linked-role)\.
 A service\-linked role is a unique type of IAM role that is linked directly to Lambda@Edge\.
-The service\-linked role is predefined by Lambda@Edge and includes all of the permissions that the service requires so it can call other AWS services on your behalf\.
+Service\-linked roles are predefined by Lambda@Edge and include all of the permissions that the service requires to call other AWS services on your behalf\.

+Lambda@Edge uses two IAM service\-linked roles:
++ **AWSServiceRoleForLambdaReplicator**–Lambda@Edge uses this role to allow Lambda@Edge to replicate functions to AWS Regions\.
++ **AWSServiceRoleForLambdaReplicator**–Lambda@Edge uses this role to allow Lambda@Edge to replicate functions to AWS Regions\.

 When you first add a Lambda@Edge trigger in CloudFront, a role named AWSServiceRoleForLambdaReplicator is automatically created to allow Lambda@Edge to replicate functions to AWS Regions\.
 This role is required for using Lambda@Edge functions\.
 The ARN for the AWSServiceRoleForLambdaReplicator role looks like this:

 `arn:aws:iam::123456789012:role/aws-service-role/replicator.lambda.amazonaws.com/AWSServiceRoleForLambdaReplicator`

 A service\-linked role makes setting up Lambda@Edge easier because you don’t have to manually add the necessary permissions\.
-Lambda@Edge defines the permissions of its service\-linked role, and only Lambda@Edge can assume the role\.
+Lambda@Edge defines the permissions of its service\-linked roles, and only Lambda@Edge can assume the roles\.
 The defined permissions include the trust policy and the permissions policy\.
 The permissions policy cannot be attached to any other IAM entity\.

-You must remove any associated CloudFront or Lambda@Edge resources before you can delete the service\-linked role\.
+You must remove any associated CloudFront or Lambda@Edge resources before you can delete a service\-linked role\.
 This protects your Lambda@Edge resources because you can't inadvertently remove permission to access the resources\.

 For information about other services that support service\-linked roles, see [AWS Services That Work with IAM](http://docs.aws.amazon.com/IAM/latest/UserGuide/reference_aws-services-that-work-with-iam.html) and look for the services that have **Yes **in the **Service\-Linked Role** column\.